L00ka5z78/crag-finder-BE/README.md

 Im not frontend dude, so it will take some time for sure, but backend is actually done.
 There might be some issues, but I didnt found anything right now.
-I started with create some Swagger documentation on separate branch, but I guess it will be added as a last thing when the fronteng is ready in  most of cases.
+I started with create some Swagger documentation on separate branch, but I guess it will be added as a last thing when the frontend is ready in  most of cases.

 ## Tech stack used in backend: